-DOMESTIC WATER NOTIFICATIONS ITEM #28 Per 14 CCR 1032.10 - The THP submitter shall provide notice by letter to all other landowners within 1,000 feet downstream of the THP boundary whose ownership adjoins or includes a Class I, II, or IV watercourse(s) which receives surface drainage from the proposed timber operations.
+DOMESTIC WATER NOTIFICATIONS ITEM #28 Per 14 CCR 1032.10 -- The THP submitter shall provide notice by letter to all other landowners within 1,000 feet downstream of the THP boundary whose ownership adjoins or includes a Class I, II, or IV watercourse(s) which receives surface drainage from the proposed timber operations.
 The notice shall request that the THP submitter be advised of surface domestic water use from the watercourse, within the THP or within 1,000 feet downstream of the THP boundary.
 When required to notice by letter, publication shall also be given one time by the THP submitter in a newspaper of general circulation in the area affected by the proposed project.
-Such letter and publication shall notify the adjoining party: • of the proposed timber operation describe its legal location • identify the name, if any, of the watercourse it may affect · request a response by the property owner within ten days of the post-marked date on the letter or the date of publication as appropriate The RPF may propose, with justification and explanation, an exemption to such notification requirements, and the Director may agree.
+Such letter and publication shall notify the adjoining party: of the proposed timber operation describe its legal location identify the name, if any, of the watercourse it may affect request a response by the property owner within ten days of the post-marked date on the letter or the date of publication as appropriate The RPF may propose, with justification and explanation, an exemption to such notification requirements, and the Director may agree.
 Copies of either notice, proof of service and publication, and any responses shall be attached to the THP (SECTION V) when submitted.
 If domestic use is noted, the plan shall contain mitigations necessary to protect domestic water use.
 THE PLAN SHALL NOT BE SUBMITTED UNTIL TEN DAYS AFTER THE ABOVE NOTIFICATION(s) HAVE BEEN COMPLETED Are there any landowners with 1,000 feet downstream of the THP boundary whose ownership adjoins or a.
-[X]Yes [□] No includes a class I, II or IV watercourse(s) which receive surface drainage from the proposed timber If YES, the requirement of 1032.10.
+[X]Yes [□] No includes a class I, II or IV watercourse(s) which receive surface drainage from the proposed timber operations?
+If YES, the requirement of 1032.10.
 Proof of letter notification shall be included in THP SECTION V. If NO, notification exemption request below need not be answered.
 Please see Section V for an example copy of the Downstream Landowner Notification as well as the Newspaper Notification.
-Is an exemption to the notification requirements requested? (check notification requesting to be b.[□]Yes [X] No exempted) Letter Newspaper $[\square]$ If YES, provide the explanation and justification for the exemption request in SECTION III of the THP.
-Was any information received in response to domestic water notifications indicating domestic water c1. [□]Yes [X] No supplies may be present within or downstream of the project area?
+Is an exemption to the notification requirements requested? (check notification requesting to be b.[□]Yes [X] No exempted) Letter [[]] Newspaper $[\Box]$ Both $[\Box]$ If YES, provide the explanation and justification for the exemption request in SECTION III of the THP.
+Was any information received in response to domestic water notifications indicating domestic water c1. []]Yes [X] No supplies may be present within or downstream of the project area?
+I reached out to the Gualala Community Services District additionally because there is a pump house and

 I reached out to the Gualala Community Services District additionally because there is a pump house and cement spill way located within a WLPZ within the THP.
-They confirmed these facilities, and that there their location to ensure no trees are felled onto or will damage the facilities.

-were no additional facilities that required protection.
-The pump house and spillway are located within the WLPZ, therefore are excluded from heavy equipment use, and the LTO will be informed about these and
+They confirmed these facilities, and that there were no additional facilities that required protection.
+The pump house and spillway are located within the WLPZ, therefore are excluded from heavy equipment use, and the LTO will be informed about these and their location to ensure no trees are felled onto or will damage the facilities.